NBudge/Greed/README.md

 * Packages in the requirements.txt

 ## Authors
 * Mallory Lee : Fixed the code(constructors and subclasses) and cleaned up the code.
-Created constants and director class, requirements.txt
+Created constants and director class, requirements.txt, and README.md
 * Cristian Fernandez : I got the rocks and gems falling from the top and the score keeper.
 After them, added them into director class.
 * Zachary Thompson : I entered random generation for gem/rock spawn, and made sure they appeared in a line at the top of the game board.
 * Nathanael Budge : Got the basics of the file set up.
 Got the GUI working initially.
 Got the player moving.
 Good tries on score.py